 1-2 tbsp. coconut oil (or oil of your choice)

-1/2 can full fat coconut milk – stir the can first to mix the water and milk evenly
+1/2 to 1 14 oz. can full fat coconut milk – stir the can first to mix the water and milk evenly

 In a pot, melt coconut oil and add mustard seeds.
 Cover with lid until mustard seeds have popped.

 Add coriander powder, turmeric powder, garam masala.
-Sauté until fragrant and dark brown in color.
+Sauté until fragrant and dark brown in color for 3-5 min.

-Add cut chicken, stir until well-coated in spices and let cook for about 10 minutes.
+Add cut chicken, stir until well-coated in spices and let cook for about 10 minutes without adding water yet.